 Existing water quality legislation at both the federal and provincial levels is primarily directed at regulating water quality at the point of pollution, not at the point of consumption.
-This legislation is aimed at reducing the discharge of contaminants generally and at prohibiting polluting activities at their source, but there is no legislation, either provincial of federal, that specifically regulates water quality at the tap.
+This legislation is aimed at reducing the discharge of contaminants generally and at prohibiting polluting activities at their source, but there is no legislation, either provincial or federal, that specifically regulates water quality at the tap.

-1. Canada
+1. CANADA

-The primary federal legislation dealing with water pollution are the Fisheries Act,10 the Canada Shipping Act11 and the Canada Water Act.12 None of these statutes directly address drinking water quality or set standards for its protection.13 Only non-enforceable guidelines, discussed in section (d), exist for protecting drinking water.
+The primary federal legislation dealing with water pollution are the Fisheries Act 8 the Canada Shipping Act 9 and the Canada Water Act.
+None of these statutes directly address drinking water quality or set standards for its protection.
+Only non-enforceable guidelines, discussed in section (d), exist for protecting drinking water.

-(a) Fisheries Act
+(a) FISHERIES ACT

 The purpose of the Fisheries Act is to protect and conserve fisheries under the jurisdiction of the Government of Canada.
-The Act among other things forbids any person to deposit or permit the deposit of a deleterious substance into water frequented by fish.14 Regulations may be made under the Act, naming deleterious substances that may be deposited without breaking the law.
-However, although this Act confers broad powers on the federal government, its implementation has been left largely to the provinces.
-In practice this has meant in Ontario that this important Act has only been used once by the provincial government.15
+The Act forbids any person to deposit or permit the deposit of a deleterious substance into water frequented by fish.
+Regulations may be made under the Act, naming deleterious substances that may be deposited without breaking the law.
+However, although this Act confers broad powers on the federal government, its implementaion has been left largely to the provinces.
+In practice this has meant in Ontario that this important Act has only been used once by the provincial government.